 The IEA International Database Analyzer (IDB Analyzer) is a free software tool which can be used to combine and analyze data from all IEA's large-scale assessments.
 It can also analyze data from most major large-scale assessments, including those from the US National Assessment of Educational Progress (NAEP), and those conducted by the Organisation for Economic Co-operation and Development (OECD).
 The IDB Analyzer includes a built-in integrated help file which serves as a technical manual for users.
 Additionally, all IEA studies publication on the Data Repository includes respective user guides that will guide users when working with data.

 The IEA IDB Analyzer will work on most computers using the most recent versions of the Microsoft Windows operating system.
-You will also need SPSS, SAS, or R and RStudio installed on your machine to execute the code created by the IEA IDB Analyzer.
+You will also need SPSS, SAS, or R (Version 4.2.0 or above) and Posit (formerly known as RStudio) installed on your machine to execute the code created by the IEA IDB Analyzer.

 The IEA IDB Analyzer installation requires the .NET Framework version NET 4.7.2 or above.
 If you intend to install the IDB Analyzer on a machine with Windows 8 or earlier, please make sure you have installed the .NET Framework on your system.
 The .NET Framework can be obtained from the following website: https://dotnet.microsoft.com/en-us/download/dotnet-framework/net472